purescript-contrib/purescript-arraybuffer/README.md

 at :: forall a.
 ArrayView a -> Number -> Maybe Number
 ```

+Fetch element at index.

 #### `toArray`

 ``` purescript
 toArray :: forall a.
 ArrayView a -> [Number]
 ```

+Turn typed array into an array.